pruettfed/McLaren-Control-System/README.md

 ### Modifying the body
 By removing the engine from the car, it frees up space for the DC motor to be connected to the main axle, which drives the two back wheels of the car.
+Removing the seat allows for space for the HM-10 module to sit.
+Extra platforming was also added to the underbody to allow for the Arduino and breaboard to sit.

 <img src="/documentation/images/no-engine-top.jpg" width="400"/>